iappyx/Instrumenta/README.md

 # Feature requests and contributions
 I am happy to receive feature requests and code contributions!
 Let's make the best toolbar together.
 For feature requests please create new issue and label it as an enhancement (https://github.com/iappyx/Instrumenta/issues/new/choose).
 If you want to contribute, please make sure that the code can be freely used as open source code.

+If you like this plugin, please let me and the community know how you are using this in your daily work: https://github.com/iappyx/Instrumenta/discussions/new

 # How to install

 You can save the add-in to your computer and then install the add-in by adding it to the Available Add-Ins list: